SwayamNerkar/Interior-Room-Designer/README.md

 # Interior-Room-Designer
-interior room designer to select some designings and patterns for rooms
+interior room designer to select some designings and patterns for rooms This is a web application called "Room Decor Inspiration" that helps users discover interior design styles based on their preferences.
+The tool allows users to: Select their preferred design style.
+Choose a color scheme .
+Select furniture preferences.
+Get personalized room decor inspiration based on their selections

 📖 About the Project
 ✨ Room Decor Inspiration is an interactive web-based application designed to help users discover and explore stunning interior design ideas based on their personal preferences.